 5. Sports Games

 Depending on the time of year you are visiting there will be different sports on.
 American sports are a totally different experience to Irish sports and it really is such a fun day/ night out.
-I managed to get to American Football, Ice-Hockey, Basketball and Baseball while I was here (Ice-hockey & Basketball were my favourites).
+I managed to get to American Football, Ice-Hockey, Basketball and Baseball while I was here (Ice-hockey & Basketball were my favourites, it’s always great to dip into the world of wnba fantasy basketball!).
 Check out Stubhub.com for tickets.

 6. Helicopter around the city